Panoptic NeRF: 3D-to-2D Label Transfer for Panoptic Urban Scene Segmentation: Introduction

-In this paper, we aim to obtain accurate 2D semantic and instance labels from efficiently-labeled coarse 3D bounding primitives.
-While bounding primitives only provide weak semantic information in 3D space, state-of-the-art 2D segmentation models trained on existing labeled datasets allow for exploiting 2D RGB information and provide reliable 2D semantic cues on frequently occurring classes.
-To effectively unify weak 3D semantic information and 2D semantic cues in a single model, our key idea is to utilize Neural Radiance Fields (NeRF)~\cite{mildenhall2020nerf} as a differentiable tool to bridge 3D and 2D space.
-Specifically, we introduce Panoptic NeRF, a novel label transfer method built on NeRF that infers in 3D space to render dense 2D semantic and instance labels, i.e., panoptic segmentation labels~\cite{kirillov2019panoptic} (see \figref{fig:teaser}).
+There are only a few existing attempts in this direction.
+Huang \etal~\cite{huang2019apolloscape} perform manual post-processing to obtain accurate 2D labels based on 3D coarse annotations.
+Another line of work additionally leverages 2D image cues (\eg, noisy 2D semantic predictions) to avoid human intervention, achieved by combining 3D annotations and 2D image cues based on conditional random fields (CRF)~\cite{xie2016semantic,liao2021kitti}.
+This CRF-based approach relies on intermediate 3D reconstructions for projecting non-occluded 3D points to 2D, and then performs inference in \textit{2D image space}.
+The 3D reconstruction cannot be jointly optimized in the CRF model and thus erroneous reconstruction leads to inaccurate label transfer results.
+To alleviate this problem, we propose Panoptic NeRF, a novel label transfer method built on NeRF~\cite{mildenhall2020nerf} that infers geometry and semantic jointly in \textit{3D space} to render dense 2D semantic and instance labels, i.e., panoptic segmentation labels~\cite{kirillov2019panoptic} (see \figref{fig:teaser}).

-To address this task, two key challenges have to be tackled: (1) \textit{Geometric Reconstruction:} A high-quality geometric understanding of the underlying 3D scene is required in our setting to filter out noisy 2D labels and to render accurate semantic maps across multiple views.
-However, obtaining accurate geometry using a vanilla NeRF model is hard, particularly in the driving scenario where input views are sparse; (2) \textit{Semantics Estimation:} The 3D labels provided by the bounding primitives are ambiguous in the overlapping regions while the 2D predictions are noisy.
+A na\"ive solution is to first train a vanilla NeRF model, and then render segmentation maps based on semantic/instance labels determined by the 3D bounding primitives.
+However, as illustrated in \figref{fig:teaser}, inaccurate geometric reconstruction leads to wrong semantic/instance maps, yet it is hard to obtain accurate geometry using the vanilla NeRF in the driving scenario where input views are sparse.
+Furthermore, label ambiguity at overlapping regions of the 3D bounding primitives also yields inaccurate 2D labels.